Brian Wilson on Songwriting: "I'm Always Anxious to Make Each One Better"

 Brian Wilson is arguably the most creatively influential musical mind of our time.
 With the Beach Boys, he crafted soaring harmonies and immaculate arrangements.
-And on bizarro opus Smile — which it's been said he dubbed "a teenage symphony to God" — Wilson turned pop-music sounds upside down and even made vegetables fun.
+And on bizarro opus Smile -- which it's been said he dubbed as "a teenage symphony to God" -- Wilson turned pop-music sounds upside down and even made vegetables fun.

 The prospect of actually interviewing Wilson would make anyone's hands damp and voice shaky.
 He may be brilliant, but he's also known for unusual behavior.
-During our conversation, we faced some perfunctory answers and a few awkward moments but still enjoyed every minute of it.
+During our conversation with the musician, we faced some perfunctory answers and a few awkward moments but still enjoyed every minute of it.

 New Times: Let's start out by talking about your new album.
 How far along are you at this point?